 How did this book change my life?
 I have been “hanging around” the world of personal development for more than 25 years now and I already knew quite a few of these principles explained differently.
 But I could not remember any of what I had learned; it was sleeping in a little corner of my unconscious!
 And I had mixed everything up as well!

-In order to bake a cake, you need to have a recipe and you need to follow it in the right order.
+To bake a cake, you need to have a recipe and you need to follow it in the right order.
 If you forget an ingredient, if you invert one step of the preparation, it’s all over.
 You can just throw it all away.

 Sometimes, you do end up with a cake: it leans to one side, it is too dry, too sweet, too…